London School of Economics: Students' union

 The LSE Students' Union (LSESU) is affiliated to the National Union of Students and is responsible for campaigning and lobbying the school on behalf of students as well providing student support and the organisation and undertaking of entertainment events and student societies.
 It is often regarded as the most politically active in Britain – a reputation it has held since the well documented LSE student riots in 1966–67 and 1968–69, which made international headlines.
 In 2015, the school was awarded the top spot for student nightlife by The Guardian newspaper due in part to its central location and provision of over 200 societies, 40 sports clubs, a Raising and Giving (RAG) branch and a thriving media group.
 In 2013, the union moved into a purpose-built new building – the Saw Swee Hock Student Centre on the Aldwych campus.

-A weekly student newspaper The Beaver, is published each Tuesday during term time and is amongst the oldest student newspapers in the country.
+A weekly student newspaper The Beaver, is published each Tuesday during term time and is among the oldest student newspapers in the country.
 It sits alongside a radio station, Pulse! which has existed since 1999 and a television station LooSE Television since 2005.
 The Clare Market Review one of Britain's oldest student publications was revived in 2008.
 Over £150,000 is raised for charity each year through the RAG (Raising and Giving), the fundraising arm of the Students' Union, which was started in 1980 by then Student Union Entertainments Officer and former New Zealand MP Tim Barnett.

 Sporting activity is coordinated by the LSE Athletics Union, which is a constituent of British Universities & Colleges Sport (BUCS).